 For example, with an 8 inch aperture or higher, you might see Neptune’s moon, Triton, and Jupiter’s clouds and belts.
 The impressive ring around Saturn should be more defined.
 Pluto may be visible as a faint star.

-What to look for in the Best telescope for planet viewing
+The following is a guide indicating what to look for in the best telescope for planet viewing.

 The most popular telescopes are in the range 4–8″.